. Overview . Staff Profiles . Support Major Sponsors .

 Nikki first stepped on stage at the age of 5 with Allegro School of Dance, and was involved in a number of productions with the company, including Hansel and Gretel and Mary Poppins.

-Nikki's favourite theatre roles include Miss Adelaide in Guys & Dolls for Marie Clark Musical Theatre, Glinda The Good Witch in The Wizard of Oz for Northern Light Theatre Company and Maureen in Time of My Life for Galleon Theatre Group.
-She has appeared in numerous other shows with Northern Light, The Met and Marie Clark.
+Nikki's favourite theatre roles include Lila in Holiday Inn for The Therry Dramatic Society, Gladys in The Pajama Game and Grace in Annie, both for Northern Light Theatre Company, Miss Adelaide in Guys & Dolls for Marie Clark Musical Theatre, Helene in Sweet Charity for Hills Musical Company and Maureen in Time of My Life for Galleon Theatre Group.
+She has appeared in numerous other shows with Northern Light, Galleon, The Met and Marie Clark.

 Nikki is thoroughly enjoying being able to combine her love of performing and theatre with her IT flair in her role as Manager of the Adelaide Theatre Guide.